 It’s grad party season!
-Graduation gnomes are a fantastic gift idea you can make yourself.
+This easy Graduation Gnomes DIY with handmade ideas is a fantastic project for a gift idea you can make yourself.

 Artist Ruth Johnson made all the handcrafted gnomes on this website and shares her ideas with us today!